-- (1) The State Government shall make available to the Commission - (a) an officer not below the rank of a secretary to the state government who shall be the secretary of the state commission; and - (b) such police investigation staff under an officer not below the rank of an inspector general of police and such other officers and staff as may be necessary for the efficient performance of the functions of the state commission - (2) subject to such rules may be made by the state government in this behalf, the State Human Rights Commission may appoint such other administrative, technical and scientific staff as it may consider necessary
+- (1) The State Government shall make available to the Commission - (a) an officer not below the rank of a secretary o the state government who shall be the secretary of the state commission; and - (b) such police investigation staff under an officer not below the rank of an inspector general of police and such other officers and staff as may be necessary for the efficient performance of the functions of the state commission - (2) subject to such rules may be made by the state government in this behalf, the State Human Rights Commission may appoint such other administrative, technical and scientific staff as it may consider necessary

-Annual and special reports of the State Human Rights Commission
+Annual and special reports of the State Human Rights Commission.

-- (1) The State Commission shall sumbit an annual report to the government and may at any time submit special reports on any matter which, in its opinion, is of such urgency or importance that it should not be deferred till submission of the annual report. - (2) The State government shall cause the annual and special repots of the state commission to be laid before each house of state legislature where it consists for two houses, or where such legislature consists of one house, before that house along with a memorandum of action taken or proposed to be taken on the recommendations of the state commission and the reasongs for not-acceptances of the if any
+- (1) The State commission shall submit an annual report to the government and may at any time submit special reports on any matter which, in its opinion, is of such urgency or importance that it should not be deferred till submission of the annual report - (2) The State government shall cause the annual and special reports of the state commission to be laid before each house of state legislature where it consists f two houses, or where such legislature consists of one house, before that house along with a memorandum of action taken or proposed to be taken on the recommendations of the State Commission and the reasons for non-acceptances of the if any.

-Constitutional of special investigation teams.
+Constitutional of special investigation teams

-Notwithstanding anything containing in any other law for the time being in force.
-Where the government considers it necessary so to, it may constitute one or more special investigation teams, consisting of such officers as it thinks necessary for purpose of investigation and prosecution of offences arising out of violation of human rights.
+Notwithstanding anything containing in any other law for the time being in force, where the government considers it necessary so to, it may constitute one or more special investigation teams, consisting of such officers as it thinks necessary for purposes of investigation and prosecution of offences arising out of violation of human rights